 She goes on to say, “We provided psychosocial support mostly via video, three-way video.
 The team would ask the facility to get the patient on, then the loved one who couldn’t visit would join, and then the psychosocial team member.
 For example, the chaplain would pray with and for the patient and the family would be included.
 I think some people are still more comfortable with telephone, and a lot of the physician work was done via telephone, less so video.
 But everyone has gotten much better at video.
 We loaded the video conferencing app BlueJeans on all those iPads that were donated so they were ready to go.”

 The team was fortunate in that Penn Medicine is very system minded.
 When it became clear that there were a lot of patients transferring to the hospitals from the local nursing facilities, this became a system priority.
 They had the ability to redeploy resources to meet this need without having to justify it or get additional funding.

 “I think that is a credit to the way our health system operates.
-We redeployed positions that were not as active in other settings, Dr. Cooper explained. “ A lot of our surgical and cancer work decreased with coronavirus, so we focused just on confronting the virus.
+We redeployed positions that were not as active in other settings, Dr. O'Connor explained. “ A lot of our surgical and cancer work decreased with coronavirus, so we focused just on confronting the virus.
 And that gave us some bandwidth.
 In addition, this didn’t turn out to be as time consuming for the palliative care physicians as they thought it would be.”
 It was very much doable on top of other responsibilities.